 - Ferment another 2-4 days, burping occasionally.
 The strawberries will soften further.

 - Put in refrigerator when the strawberries have softened to your liking.

-I think they go well with a creamy mild cheese (think brie or camembert), sliced on a sandwich, sprinkled into a salad, or simply stirred into some yogurt or porridge.
+I think they go well with a creamy mild cheese (think brie or camembert), on a cheese or charcuteries plate, sliced on a sandwich, sprinkled into a green salad, as a cocktail garnish, or simply stirred into some yogurt or porridge.

 How would you use them, Fermenters?
 Add your comments below!